shreyateeza/shreyateeza.github.io/_posts/2025-03-01-ChanakyaInTheClassroom.md

 ---
 layout: post
-title: Chanakya In The Classroom
+title: Chanakya In The Classroom By Radhakrishnan Pillai
 ---

 ## Thinking like Chanakya Can Make You the Best Student in Class